Condition Analysis

 Contributing Factors

-Regional winds of 33 km/h are reasonable but the sheltered crag position means very little of this reaches the rock face.
+SW winds of 20–28 km/h are recorded but the sheltered crag position means little of this wind reaches the rock face to assist drying.

 Recommendations